Where Night and Day Become One

 — Max Blagg, author of "Slow Dazzle: Poems & Prose for 25 Artists"

-Steve Dalachinsky, When Night and Day Become One: The French Poems
+Steve Dalachinsky, Where Night and Day Become One: The French Poems

 Publication date April 2nd 2018

-Poet /collagist Steve Dalachinsky was born in Brooklyn after the last big war and has managed to survive lots of little wars.
-He is the recipient of an Acker Award for poetry and in 2014 was honored with a Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture.
+Poet /collagist Steve Dalachinsky (1946-2019) was born in Brooklyn after the last big war and managed to survive lots of little wars.
+He was the recipient of an Acker Award for poetry and in 2014 was honored with a Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture.
+Where Night and Day Become One: The French Poems (great weather for MEDIA, 2018) was a silver prizewinner at the 2019 IBPA Benjamin Franklin Awards.
 In addition, his collection The Final Nite (Ugly Duckling Presse) won the PEN Oakland National Book Award.
-Other books include Fool’s Gold (Feral Press), A Superintendent’s Eyes (Unbearable Books /Autonomedia), Flying Home (Paris Lit Up) in collaboration with German visual artist Sig Bang Schmidt, The Invisible Ray (Overpass Books) with artwork by Shalom Neuman, Frozen Heatwave (Luna Bisonte Prods) in collaboration with Yuko Otomo, and Black Magic (New Feral Press).
+Other books include Fool’s Gold (Feral Press), A Superintendent’s Eyes (Unbearable Books /Autonomedia), Flying Home (Paris Lit Up) in collaboration with German visual artist Sig Bang Schmidt, The Invisible Ray (Overpass Books) with artwork by Shalom Neuman, Frozen Heatwave (Luna Bisonte Prods) in collaboration with Yuko Otomo, Black Magic (New Feral Press).